• Skip to primary navigation

 Falafel roundels ready to freeze

-9. Place these falafel patties and/or roundels on to a lined baking sheet and refrigerate them for 30 minutes.
-Tip: At this point, patties/roundels can also be frozen for later use.
+9. Place these falafel patties and/or roundels onto a lined baking sheet and refrigerate them for 30 minutes.
+Tip: At this point, freeze extra patties/roundels for later use.

-10. Grilling/Cooking: You can now use any one of several ways to cook these falafels.
-You deep fry them in a conventional manner or to make healthier version opt for baking or shallow frying.
-Among the health cooking methods, even though these could be baked but shallow frying or pan frying makes them moist.
+10. There are several ways to cook these falafels.
+You can grill, deep fry, bake, or shallow fry them.
+You can opt for baking or shallow frying if you want a healthier version.
+Among the healthy cooking methods, shallow or pan frying keeps them moist.

 11. For shallow frying, preheat and grease the appropriate pan.
-For patties use a griddle and for roundels use an aebleskiver or takoyaki pan.
-Tip: Patties will soak up all the oil you put so be very conscious with the quantity of oil you add.
-In general, half teaspoon of oil should be enough to brown them evenly.
+For pattie use a griddle, and for roundels, use an aebleskiver or takoyaki pan.
+Tip: Patties will soak up all the oil you put in, so be very conscious of the quantity of oil you add.
+Half a teaspoon of oil should be enough to brown them evenly.

 Falafel patties being pan-fried